+'''

 If the host has many network interfaces, this option specifies which one to use.

-'''

 {ifaddr, Address}

-'''

 Same as {ip, Address}.
 If the host has many network interfaces, this option specifies which one to use.

-'''

-{fd, integer() >= 0}
+\{fd, integer() >= 0\}

-'''

-If a socket has somehow been opened without using gen\udp, use this option to pass the file descriptor for it.
-If Port is not set to 0 and/or {ip, ip\address()} is combined with this option, the fd is bound to the specified interface and port after it is being opened.
-If these options are not specified, it is assumed that the fd is already bound appropriately.
+If a socket has somehow been opened without using gen_udp, use this option to pass the file descriptor for it.

+If Port is not set to 0 and/or {ip, ip_address()} is combined with this option, the fd is bound to the

+specified interface and port after it is being opened.
+If these options are not specified, it is assumed that the fd

+is already bound appropriately.

+inet6

+Sets up the socket for IPv6.

+inet

+Sets up the socket for IPv4.

+local

 Sets up a Unix Domain Socket.
-See inet:local\address()
+See inet:local_address()

-'''

 {udp_module, module()}

-'''

 Overrides which callback module is used.
-Defaults to inet\udp for IPv4 and inet6\udp for IPv6.
+Defaults to inet_udp for IPv4 and inet6_udp for IPv6.

-'''

-{multicast_if, Address}
+{multicast if, Address}

-'''

 Sets the local device for a multicast socket.

-'''

-{multicast_loop, true | false}
+{multicast loop, true | false}

-'''

 When true, sent multicast packets are looped back to the local sockets.

-'''

 {multicast_ttl, Integer}

-'''

-Option multicast\ttl changes the time-to-live (TTL) for outgoing multicast datagrams to control the scope of the multicasts.
+Option multicast ttl changes the time-to-live (TTL) for outgoing multicast datagrams to control the scope

+of the multicasts.

 Datagrams with a TTL of 1 are not forwarded beyond the local network.
 Defaults to 1.

-{add\membership, {MultiAddress, InterfaceAddress}}
+{add_membership, {MultiAddress, InterfaceAddress}}

 Joins a multicast group.

-{drop\membership, {MultiAddress, InterfaceAddress}}
+{drop_membership, {MultiAddress, InterfaceAddress}}

 Leaves a multicast group.

 Opt

 See inet:setopts/2.

 The returned socket Socket is used to send packets from this port with send/4.
-When UDP packets arrive at the opened port, if the socket is in an active mode, the packets are delivered as messages to the controlling process:
+When UDP packets arrive at the

+opened port, if the socket is in an active mode, the packets are delivered as messages to the controlling process:

+{udp, Socket, IP, InPortNo, Packet} % Without ancillary data

+'''

-{udp, Socket, IP, InPortNo, Packet} % Without ancillary data {udp, Socket, IP, InPortNo, AncData, Packet} % With ancillary data
+{udp, Socket, IP, InPortNo, AncData, Packet} % With ancillary data